DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 - `<tag>`: `Poly1305(<poly-key>, <ct>)`, the 16-byte tag.
 - `XChaCha20_DJB-Poly1305(<k>, <n>, <m>)`: `<tag> || <ct>`

+Poly1305 is computed over the ciphertext alone, using the key processing in {{!RFC8439}}.
+There is no associated data, padding for MAC input, or encoded length trailer.

+To decrypt, verify the 16-byte tag in constant time before releasing the plaintext; reject a short input or a tag mismatch.

 Equivalently, `XChaCha20_DJB` is run over the buffer `<zero32> || <m>`, where `<zero32>` is 32 NUL bytes, starting at block counter 0; the first 32 output bytes are taken as `<poly-key>`, and the remaining `length(<m>)` bytes are `<ct>`.

 ## The Box-XChaChaPoly Algorithm

-The Box-XChaChaPoly algorithm combines the key exchange mechanism X25519 defined {{!RFC7748}} with the `XChaCha20_DJB-Poly1305` authenticated encryption algorithm.

-- `<k>`: encryption key
+The Box-XChaChaPoly algorithm uses X25519 from {{!RFC7748}} with a 32-byte secret scalar as its first argument and a 32-byte public u-coordinate as its second.

+It applies the scalar decoding and public-key decoding rules of that specification.

+The shared X25519 result MUST be rejected if it consists entirely of NUL bytes, before applying HChaCha20.

+Otherwise, the following construction derives a 32-byte key and encrypts the message:

 - `<m>`: message to encrypt
 - `<n>`: 24-byte nonce
 - `<pk>`: recipient's public key
 - `<sk>`: sender's secret key
 - `<zero16>`: 16 NUL bytes
-- `<sk'>`: `HChaCha20(X25519(<pk>, <sk>), <zero16>)`, the shared key
+- `<sk'>`: `HChaCha20(X25519(<sk>, <pk>), <zero16>)`, the shared key
 - `Box-XChaChaPoly(pk, sk, n, m)`: `XChaCha20_DJB-Poly1305(<sk'>, <n>, <m>)`

-# Appendix 2: DNSCrypt Test Vectors
+# DNSCrypt Test Vectors {#classical-vectors}

-This appendix provides complete, reproducible test vectors for the regular DNSCrypt protocol with the `Box-XChaChaPoly` encryption system of Appendix 1, that is, `<es-version>` `0x00 0x02`: X25519 key exchange, the `XChaCha20_DJB-Poly1305` AEAD, and Ed25519 certificate signatures.
+This appendix provides complete, reproducible test vectors for the regular DNSCrypt protocol with the `Box-XChaChaPoly` encryption system of {{box-xchachapoly}}, that is, `<es-version>` `0x00 0x02`: X25519 key exchange, the `XChaCha20_DJB-Poly1305` AEAD, and Ed25519 certificate signatures.

 All randomness is pinned so the vectors are reproducible.

 Every value is given in full as a hexadecimal string, wrapped to 32 bytes per line.

-The field and byte order of each artifact matches the Protocol Components and Certificates sections.
+The field and byte order follow {{certificate-format}}, {{query-format}}, and {{response-format}}.

-These vectors were cross-checked byte for byte against the `dnscrypt-proxy` reference implementation.

 ## Pinned Inputs